 San Luis Obispo, CA 93407-0320

-In the Masters of English at Cal Poly, students explore and research texts and their contexts, in intimate cohorts and with award-winning, nationally- and internationally-recognized faculty.
+Students in the Master of Arts in English explore and research texts and their contexts, in intimate cohorts and with award-winning, nationally- and internationally-recognized faculty.
 Designed to provide a comprehensive experience of the field of English Studies, the M.A. offers courses in American, British, and World Anglophone literatures; literatures in translation; composition and rhetoric; technical and professional writing; linguistics; and literary theory and criticism.
 Students in their second year have the opportunity to teach first-year writing courses, and all students undertake a capstone "portfolio" project.

 Cal Poly also offers the only Blended B.A. + M.A. in English in the CSU, allowing highly qualified students to complete both degrees in five years.
 Students interested in the Blended Program can learn more at this link.